 According to the Task Force on 21st Century Policing final report, “Other witnesses spoke about the police education now offered by universities, noting that undergraduate criminal justice and criminology programs provide a serviceable foundation but that short courses of mixed quality and even some graduate university degree programs do not come close to addressing the needs of 21st-century law enforcement.”

-Law enforcement officers looking to promote are often left with the question – how do I find time to earn my master’s degree with my predictably unpredictable work schedule and numerous family obligations?
-For many working in criminal justice, the answer lies in an online degree program designed for working adults – a program that allows students to balance their schedule and earn a degree in a realistic timeframe without having to drive to campus.
+Law enforcement officers looking to promote are often left with the question – how do I find time to earn my master’s degree with my unpredictable work schedule and numerous family obligations?
+For many working in criminal justice, the answer lies in an online degree program designed for working adults – a program that allows students to balance their schedule while earning a degree in a realistic timeframe and without having to drive to campus.

 The University of San Diego’s online master’s degree in Law Enforcement and Public Safety Leadership (LEPSL) is one such program – designed specifically for experienced law enforcement professionals.
-Students in the program are generally over the age of 30 and interested in advancing their careers by promoting into a command staff position.
-A highlight of the program is the practical application of learning concepts to the daily work environment of students.
-Program alumni Brent Kaneyuki from the Sacramento Police Department said “I promoted to Lieutenant the same day I completed the LEPSL program.
+Students in the program range from newer officers interested in eventually advancing to command staff positions to current law enforcement administrators looking to refine and improve their leadership skills.
+No matter what stage of their career a student is in, one highlight of the program is the practical application of learning concepts to the daily working environment of students.
+Program alumni Jennifer Tejada, retired chief of police from Emeryville, California said, “There’s experiential learning and there’s academic learning, and I think we need both.”
+Another alumnus was able to put his practical and academic learning to use right way.
+Brent Kaneyuki from the Sacramento Police Department said “I was promoted to Lieutenant the same day I completed the LEPSL program.
 I attribute much of my recent success to the program.”